IPGP/rinexmod/README.md

 *NB*: Following the assisted installation procedure above, the required external modules will be automatically installed.

-You need _Python Hatanaka_ library from Martin Valgur @valgur (https://github.com/valgur/hatanaka):
+You need _Python Hatanaka_ library from M. Valgur:
  `pip install hatanaka`

-You need _pycountry_ to associate country names with their ISO abbreviations (but it is facultative):
+You need _pycountry_ to associate country names with their ISO abbreviations (facultative but recommended):
 `pip install pycountry`

 You need _matplotlib_ for plotting samples intervals with crzmeta: